nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning" markdown="1">

 **:warning: Warning for clearing data**<br>
 `clear` is an irreversible process.
-Do backup the data it might be needed again.
+Do backup the data it if might be needed again.

 </div>